 While both of these venues were excellent, I would have to say my favorite meal was from Lagoona, the casual restaurant located near the beach and pool.
-The BBQ was amazing–smoked meats and authentic sides for a Western style BBQ lunch.
-This is the first time in Asia that I’ve had BBQ as good as what I’m used to back home.
+The BBQ was amazing–smoked meats and authentic sides for a Western-style BBQ lunch.
+This is the first time in Asia that I’ve had BBQ as good as what I’m used to backing home.
 I would return to the Ayodya Resort just to order this again!

 There are several different room types for you to choose from at the Ayodya Resort.

 Some of the rooms include attached private pools.

 I stayed in a suite room with a private balcony in what’s known as The Palace.